jovantay521/introduction-to-linux/intro-to-linux-workshop-guide.md

 System will prompt you to enter your username:

 ```
-Enter new UNIX username: jovan
+Enter new UNIX username: <username>
 ```

 It will then prompt you to create a new password: